akipekoren/GUI-for-booklists/README.md

 # GUI-for-booklists

 Example of c++ GUI design on booklist.
+Program helps to sort and choose books in catalog.